taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Client

-Sometimes labelled interchangeably as a “node”, they are tasked with processing transactions and managing the rollup’s state.
+Sometimes labelled interchangeably as a “[node](#node)”, they are tasked with processing transactions and managing the rollup’s state.
 They run the computations for each transaction according to the rollup’s virtual machine and protocol rules.
 If comparing to Ethereum clients, these would be execution clients such as Geth, as opposed to consensus clients.

 ## Consensus

 An agreement on the latest and correct state of a blockchain.
-Unlike L1 blockchains which coordinate participating nodes with consensus rules, rollups rely on L1s for reaching consensus by checking the state of the rollup smart contract deployed thereon.
+Unlike [L1](#layer-1) blockchains which coordinate participating nodes with consensus rules, [rollups](#rollup) rely on L1s for reaching consensus by checking the state of the rollup smart contract deployed thereon.

 ## Compatibility

 The degree to which a rollup can make use of existing patterns, code, and tooling from another blockchain or development environment.
-Today, this typically refers to how well rollups and developers thereon can make use of the Ethereum Virtual Machine, existing smart contracts, and other Ethereum infrastructure.
+Today, this typically refers to how well rollups and developers thereon can make use of the [Ethereum Virtual Machine](#Ethereum-Virtual-Machine-(EVM)), existing smart contracts, and other Ethereum infrastructure.

 ## Commitment Scheme

-A cryptographic primitive that (i) allows one (usually a prover) to commit to a chosen statement and send this commitment to the verifier while keeping it hidden to others, (ii) and allows verifier to check the commitment and accept or reject it.
+A cryptographic primitive that (i) allows one (usually a [prover](#prover)) to commit to a chosen statement and send this commitment to the [verifier](#verifier) while keeping it hidden to others, (ii) and allows verifier to check the commitment and accept or reject it.
 The commitment scheme should satisfy two properties: (i) it should be binding that is once the prover has committed she is bound to the message she has committed, (ii) it should be hiding that is the commitment reveals nothing new about the message to the verifier.

 ## Completeness

-One of three properties of zero-knowledge proofs, completeness states that if a statement is true, an honest verifier will be convinced of this by an honest prover.
+One of three properties of [zero-knowledge proofs](#zero-knowledge-proof), completeness states that if a statement is true, an honest [verifier](#verifier) will be convinced of this by an honest [prover](#prover).

 ## Danksharding

 A sharding design proposed for Ethereum.
-Instead of providing more space for transactions, Ethereum sharding provides more space for blobs of data*.* Verifying a blob simply requires checking that the blob is available - that it can be downloaded from the network.
+Instead of providing more space for transactions, Ethereum sharding provides more space for [blobs](#blobs) of data.
+Verifying a blob simply requires checking that the blob is available - that it can be downloaded from the network.
 The data space in these blobs is expected to be used by layer-2 rollup protocols.
 In comparison to other sharding mechanisms, where there are a fixed number of shards with distinct blocks and distinct block proposers, in Danksharding there is only one proposer that chooses all transactions and all data that go into that slot.

 ## Data availability